 Let’s have a look at some of the different scenarios for you to consider.

 If you only need a few containers for storage, being a container owner makes sense.
 The same goes, if you need containers for an indefinite period, use containers frequently, and don’t need too many of them.
 When you buy a container, it’s important that you’re sure you’ll use the containers.
-Also because it’s an upfront payment you have to make when paying for the containers – something that will leave a dent in your finances.
+Also because it’s an upfront payment you’ve to make – something that will leave a dent in your finances.

-On the other hand, you might be in a situation, where you only need to borrow a small number of containers.
-You could also be in need of a large number of containers, but only one-way.
+On the other hand, you might be in a situation where you only need to borrow a small number of containers.
+You could also be in need of a large number of containers, but only one way.
 Or simply need the containers for a short period of time.
 If you find yourself in any of those situations, leasing a container could be the best option for you.
-And you should also consider one-way lease.
+And you should also consider a one-way lease.
 When you lease a container, it’s cheaper in the short term than when you buy.
 Because here you only have to pay the leasing rate.
-However, on the long term, the cost of leasing the container can get higher than what you’d pay for a used container.
+However, in the long term, the cost of leasing the container can get higher than what you’d pay for a used container.

 Not quite sure whether you should buy or lease the containers?
 You can learn more about the pros and cons of leasing and buying shipping containers right here in this blog article.